Shadi-az/PM-RS/README.md

 > ⚠️ **Important Notice**:
 > This project was built after relative research to implement secure and modern techniques.
 > However, this software is provided **as-is** and is **not intended for public or production use**.
 You may use it at your **own risk**.
+>
+> The code has not undergone a deep detailed code review.

 ---
 ![project-pm](https://github.com/user-attachments/assets/54151963-4af3-4501-bfc4-8197a4154a78)